How Many Diploid Cells Do Humans Have

 Meiosis: Creating Haploid Cells

 In contrast to mitosis, meiosis is a specialized type of cell division that occurs only in the reproductive organs to produce gametes (sperm and egg cells).
-Meiosis reduces the chromosome number from diploid (46) to haploid (23).
-This reduction is necessary to ensure that when fertilization occurs, the resulting zygote will have the correct diploid number of chromosomes.
+Think about it: meiosis reduces the chromosome number from diploid (46) to haploid (23).
+This reduction is necessary to check that when fertilization occurs, the resulting zygote will have the correct diploid number of chromosomes.

 Meiosis involves two rounds of cell division: